"Heroes" (David Bowie song)

 "Heroes" (Note: The quotation marks are part of the title.
 On some single releases, the title does not include the quotes.) is a song by the English musician David Bowie from his 12th studio album of the same name.
 Co-written by Bowie and Brian Eno and co-produced by Bowie and Tony Visconti, the song was recorded in mid-1977 at Hansa Studio 2 in West Berlin.
-The backing track was recorded fully before lyrics were written; Bowie and Eno added synthesiser overdubs while Robert Fripp contributed guitar.
-To record the vocal, Visconti devised a "multi-latch" system, wherein three microphones were placed at different distances from Bowie and would open when he sang loud enough.
+The backing track was recorded fully before the lyrics were written; Bowie and Eno added synthesiser overdubs while Robert Fripp contributed guitar.
+To record the vocals, Visconti devised a "multi-latch" system, in which three microphones were placed at different distances from Bowie and would open when he sang loudly enough.
 As with other album tracks, he improvised lyrics while standing at the microphone.

-An art rock song that builds throughout its run time, Heroes concerns two lovers, one from East Berlin and the other from the West.
+An art rock song that builds throughout its run time, Heroes concerns two lovers, one each from East and West Berlin.
 Under constant fear of death, they dream they are free, swimming with dolphins.
-Bowie placed the title in quotation marks as an expression of irony on the otherwise romantic or triumphant words and music.
-Directly inspired by Bowie witnessing a kiss between Visconti and singer Antonia Maass next to the Berlin Wall, other inspirations included a painting by Otto Mueller and a short story by Alberto Denti di Pirajno.
+Bowie placed the title in quotation marks as an expression of irony on the otherwise romantic and triumphant words and music.
+Bowie's lyrics were primarily inspired by seeing Visconti and singer Antonia Maass kiss beside the Berlin Wall; other inspirations included a painting by Otto Mueller and a short story by Alberto Denti di Pirajno.
+Scholars have associated the song with Cold War Berlin, interpreting the divided city as a metaphor for personal struggles and Bowie's recovery from addiction.